 "The gifts for our children were so incredible, and will motivate them to continue to be the best they can be in school and out,” said Lynne Cawood, director of Childline Gauteng.
 “This was truly a magical Madiba Day.
 Thank you, United Way, for sharing in the South African miracle!”
 Read more.

 For nearly 100 years, Eli Lilly and Company has partnered with United Way through workplace campaigns, advocacy and volunteerism to improve the lives of millions and build stronger communities.
 And while Lilly’s U.S. employees and retirees give millions each year, the company has gone beyond fundraising to create an innovative partnership with United Way and its agencies – with the goal of having greater impact.
-In its hometown of Indianapolis, it pairs Lilly teams with United Way of Central Indiana to advance it mission through deeper engagement.
+In the company's hometown of Indianapolis, Lilly teams partner with United Way of Central Indiana to engage more deeply with the community.

 View our Global Results Framework report to learn how Lilly's investments have boosted childhood and youth success, economic mobility and access to health for people in communities across North America.